Network Providers

 When You’ll See Network Providers

-- Your primary care manager is a network provider if you're not enrolled at a military hospital or clinic
+- Your primary care manager is a network provider if you aren’t enrolled at a military hospital or clinic.

 If enrolled TRICARE Prime Remote, you’ll see a network provider if there are any in your remote location.